 Each shift, a registered nurse will be assigned to care for you.
 The nurse will be assessing your pain, vital signs, breath sounds, bowel function, circulation, and incision.
-Some surgeries require placement of a drain and a foley catheter in your bladder-the nurse will closely monitor the output.
-The drain or foley is removed the first day after surgery.
+Some surgeries require placement of a foley catheter in your bladder-the nurse will closely monitor the output and usually it will come out the first day after surgery.
 Your nurse will help to coordinate your care with the rest of the health care team.
 She/he will be your partner in recovery.